thindil/steamsky/README.md

 The Licensing for the fonts distributed with the game is as follows:

 * Font Amarante is under SIL Open Font License: https://fonts.google.com/specimen/Amarante
-* Font Awesome is under SIL Open Font License: https://fontawesome.com
 * Font Rye is under Open Font License: https://fonts.google.com/specimen/Rye
 * Font Hack Nerd Font is under MiT license: https://nerdfonts.com/
 * Font Roboto is under Apache v2.0 license: https://fonts.google.com/specimen/Roboto

-Some images used by the game are from https://game-icons.net, distributed under CC-BY-3.0 license.
+Most of images used by the game are from https://game-icons.net, distributed under CC-BY-3.0 license.